-When I began my MA in Photography at the Royal College of Art, I didn’t know what project I would be creating—but I was certain it would be transformative.
-The initial concept centred around communication with parents: an open, collaborative exchange of anonymous letters written by individuals seeking to bridge emotional distances with their caregivers.
+When I began my MA in Photography at the Royal College of Art, I didn’t know what project I would create—but I knew it would be transformative.
+My initial concept centred on communication with parents: an open, collaborative exchange of anonymous letters written by individuals seeking to bridge emotional distances with their caregivers.

-Instead of addressing my parents, my words turned inward.
-I found myself writing to my younger self.
-What began as an act of outreach became a path to self-reconnection—layered with vulnerability, forgiveness, and compassion.
+Yet when it came time to write my own letter, the project shifted.
+I began addressing both my parents and my younger self.
+What started as an act of outreach became a path to self-reconnection—layered with vulnerability, forgiveness, and compassion.
 I unearthed unspoken emotions: guilt, disappointment, and shame.
-Slowly, through this process, I began to release them.
+Slowly, I began to release them.

-This body of work became less about the letters I wanted others to read and more about the dialogue I needed to have with myself.
-It is about returning to the self, offering presence, patience, and healing.
-I discovered that forgiveness is not a single act but a continuous journey—one where I will fall again and yet continue to meet myself with softness.
+This body of work became less about the letters I wanted others to read and more about the dialogue I needed with myself.
+It is about returning inward, offering presence, patience, and healing.
+I discovered that forgiveness is not a single act but a continuous journey—one where I may stumble, yet continue to meet myself with softness.
 I refuse to remain stuck in the past.
 I refuse to abandon myself again.

-This project is a work in progress—a growing archive of writings, images, and emotions shaped by the passage of time.
-Many of the letters refer back to time: the moments lost, the childhood left behind, and the transformation unfolding in the present.
-Through photography and text, I explore not only relationships with family but also with the evolving self, documenting the intangible process of healing.
+This project is still unfolding—a growing archive of writings, images, and emotions shaped by time.
+Many of the letters return to lost moments, a childhood left behind, and the transformation happening in the present.
+Through photography and text, I explore not only familial relationships but also the evolving relationship with the self, documenting the intangible process of healing.

 Year 2024/Present - WIP